 Belinda Johnson, Airbnb’s Chief Business Affairs Officer, calls this move “democratizing capitalism.”
 She went on to call the home-sharing made possible by Airbnb an “economic lifeline” for families.
 An Airbnb study from last year indicated that tourism in a predominantly African American suburb of New York City grew by 50 percent overall, while Airbnb showed a 78 percent growth.
 Other similar studies indicated similar or higher results.

-Diversity in Airbnb
+Diversity at Airbnb

 Airbnb has good reason to be working at diversity.
 A Harvard Business School study indicated that Airbnb hosts were less likely to accept clearly African American guests than those who were obvious white (as judged by their names).
 The study even indicated that hosts often opted to lose money rather than accept a (fictional) African American guest.